-Khon Kaen, Thailand – On September 17, 2025, the Faculty of Fine and Applied Arts at Khon Kaen University (KKU) hosted a stakeholder focus group as part of a research project aimed at developing a curriculum for “Cultural Festival Innovators.”
-This initiative seeks to leverage artistic processes to highlight local values and diversify Thailand’s cultural festivals.
+Khon Kaen, Thailand – On September 17, 2025, the Faculty of Fine and Applied Arts at Khon Kaen University (KKU) hosted a stakeholder focus group as part of a research project to develop a ‘Cultural Festival Innovator’ curriculum.
+The initiative leverages artistic processes to highlight local values and enrich Thailand’s cultural festivals

 Associate Professor Dr. Burin Plengdeesakul emphasized that the core goal is to produce highly skilled cultural festival professionals.
 The proposed training curriculum will be accessible online, allowing learners to engage with content anytime, anywhere.
 Participants who successfully complete the training and achieve an intermediate skill assessment will be selected for practical workshops to create real-world cultural festivals, ultimately elevating them to “high-skilled cultural festival innovators.”
 The research team will provide close mentorship throughout this process.